ValueRollerCoaster/ValueRollerCoaster/README.md

 </div>

 ### 🏗️ Value Components Structure

+> **Note on Structure**: The current 4-category framework (Technical, Business, Strategic, After Sales) reflects experience with large B2B production companies. **The structure is fully customizable**—you can modify categories, subcategories, and components to match your industry, company type, or business model.
+This flexibility is one of the benefits of open-source software.

 The platform organizes your company values into a structured framework with **4 main categories**, each containing **subcategories** with specific components: